-Day 112 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 112 of a Year Long Road Trip Along America’s Scenic Byways

 I’m back to blogging, even if it is only for a few days right now while I’m on the Coronado Trail.
 I flew home a week ago Sunday upon receiving text from my sister saying my dad was in the ICU.
 He has Leukemia, as well as several related and unrelated complications.
 As a result, he almost bled to death from his colon.
 Fortunately, the doctors were able to stop the bleeding through a catheter embolization as he was too weak to survive surgery.

 After three more days in ICU, he was transferred to the oncology floor.
 The doctors and nurses are still trying to stabilize his platelet and red blood cell count.
 While he is relatively stable, I have returned to Tucson to relieve my Aunt Diane and Uncle Mike of dog and van sitting duties, especially given my Aunt’s brother was admitted to the ICU in Florida after suffering a heart attack.
 What a crazy week!

 Since I’m planning on putting my travels across the USA on hold until my dad can get out of the hospital, I have decided to take the scenic way home.
 After greeting my aunt and uncle, picking up new and improved VANilla, and giving Petey lots of hugs and kisses, we headed toward the Coronado Trail.